J4Numbers/codeandstuff-discord-bot/README.md

 - Welcome new users to the server
 - Confirm that new users have signed up to any currently active events
 - Re-post newly created events from Code and Stuff
-- Manage roles for events (all events and current event)
+- Manage roles for events (add general attendee or mentor role to user specifically)

 [1]: https://discord.js.org/#/
 [2]: https://www.eventbrite.com/platform/api#